Insomnia in menopause

 Complications of insomnia

-Chronic insomnia leads to irritability, sleepiness, increased anxiety, depression, tiredness, impaired work performance, diminished intellectual capability and cardiovascular risk.3 It adversely affects the quality of life, and impairs the social and occupational capability.
+Chronic insomnia may lead to irritability, sleepiness, increased anxiety, depression, tiredness, impaired work performance, diminished intellectual capability and cardiovascular risk.4 It adversely affects the quality of life, and impairs the social and occupational capability.4

 Common causes and factors associated with insomnia during menopausal women